 Tataouine, Tunisia, located near the Sahara desert, inspired the name of Luke Skywalker’s home.
 Most of the Star Wars scenes, though, were shot in and around the Matmata Berber village.
 Tataouine’s bi-weekly traditional markets full of the village’s crafts are a colorful tourist attraction.

 After Tataouine, Star Wars enthusiasts will surely enjoy visiting the nearby Berber village of Ksar Ouled Soltane where they will recognize its unique fortress-like antique building.
 This structure —used as the slave quarters that were Anakin Skywalker’s home in The Phantom Menace— rises four storeys high and its courtyards are interconnected by external stairways.

 Douiret lies near Tatouine atop another mountaintop.
 This Berber village, comprised of stone buildings as well as troglodyte houses, is sadly, mostly in ruins.
 As many Berber cities, it lies right next to its modern counterpart, where its prior inhabitants now reside.

 Chenini is another worthwhile tourist spot to explore.
 With its ancient fortress in ruins on a mountain top and its vaulted alcoves once used to store grains.
 Its terraces and fortified walls stand between its troglodyte buildings and glow beautifully at sunset.

 Tunisia is a wonderful destination and offers an amazing experience with its stark contrast between its centuries-old Berber cities and its more modern ones perched right next to them.
-Whether Tunisia has long been on your bucket list or you just realized it can be your next vacation destination, make sure to check out what kind of tourist visa you need to visit the country, as well as the visa requirements.
+Whether Tunisia has long been on your bucket list or you just realized it can be your next vacation destination, make sure to check out what kind of tourist visa you need to visit the country, as well as the visa requirements, before you visit.